Indiana 72, Ohio State 64

-(Updated: CHANGES to downed No. 19 Iowa on Thursday in Para 2 CHANGES contests to contest in Para 3 CHANGES to Buckeyes have dropped four of last five on road against unranked opponents in Game Notebook)

-Indiana 72, No. 20 Ohio State 64: Will Sheehey posted 19 points and a career-high four steals as the host Hoosiers downed the Buckeyes to defeat their second top-25 opponent in four days.
+Indiana 72, No. 20 Ohio State 64: Will Sheehey posted 19 points and a career-high four steals as the host Hoosiers downed the Buckeyes to defeat their second top-25 opponent in three days.

 Indiana connected on only three of its first 14 field-goal attempts to fall behind by eight with just less than eight minutes remaining until intermission before Ferrell and Sheehey combined for 17 points during a 21-5 surge that ended the half with the Hoosiers up 33-25.
 Ohio State narrowed the margin to two on two occasions in the opening minutes of the second half but was unable to get over the hump.